Springtime visit to Bodiam Castle

 Although the curtain walls of the castle remain intact, inside the castle is mainly ruins but when you look around you can still get a good idea of what a grand and impressive place this would have been in the time of Sir Edward and Lady Elizabeth Dallingridge.
 Take a moment to stand in the courtyard and look around at the many fireplaces that still can been seen built into the inner walls.

 There are plenty of medieval features to spot and explore, including the murder holes above the entrances where all kinds of gruesome treats would have rained down on unwelcome visitors.
 For those with a head for heights you can climb up the spiral staircase in the postern tower and marvel at the view across the Rother Valley below and don't forget to take a peek into the well room and ponder what the water in the well would have been used for?

 Please note that the staircases within the castle are very steep stone spiral stairs with high and narrow treads.
 There is a handrail on the outside edge of the stairwells but visitors should take time to consider whether they are able to make the trip up and down these stairs comfortably.
 There are some resting places off the stairwells but the climb between each of these is considerable and there are no passing places on the stairs.

-The postern tower has a single stairwell and so is used by visitors going up and coming down the same set of stairs.
 We recommend that all children are supervised by a responsible adult on all stairs within the castle.